 No special preparation is necessary before direct arthrography.
 Food and fluid intake do not need to be restricted, unless a sedative will be given.

 You should inform your physician of any medications you are taking and if you have any kidney problems or allergies, especially to iodinated or gadolinium-based contrast materials.
 Also, inform your doctor about recent illnesses or other medical conditions.

 Some MRI examinations may require the patient to receive an injection of contrast into the bloodstream.
+Some of this contrast material can be absorbed into the joint resulting in an indirect arthrogram.
 The radiologist or technologist may ask if you have asthma, or allergies of any kind, such as allergy to iodine or x-ray contrast material, drugs, food, or environmental agents.
 However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause side effects or an allergic reaction.

 The radiologist should also know if you have any serious health problems or if you have recently had surgery.
 Some conditions, such as severe kidney disease, may prevent you from being given contrast material for having an MRI.

 If you are scheduled to have MR or CT arthrography and have claustrophobia (fear of enclosed spaces) or anxiety, you may want to ask your physician about being sedated prior to the scheduled examination.

 Jewelry and other accessories should be left at home if possible, or removed prior to the MRI scan.
 Because they can interfere with the magnetic field of the MRI unit, metal and electronic items are not allowed in the exam room.
 These items include:

 - jewelry, watches, credit cards and hearing aids, all of which can be damaged

 - pins, hairpins, metal zippers and similar metallic items, which can distort MRI images